 We have experienced, and expect to continue to experience, seasonal fluctuations in our revenues and results of operations, primary due to seasonal changes in student enrollments.
 Historically, our courses tend to have the largest student enrollments in our first fiscal quarter from June 1 to August 31 each year.
 Our expenses, however, vary significantly and do not necessarily correspond with changes in our student enrollments and revenues.
 We make investments in marketing and promotion, teacher recruitment and training, and product development throughout the year.
-We derived over 35% of our revenue from Beijing for the fiscal year ended May 31, 2007.
-The 2008 Olympic games are scheduled to take place in Beijing in August of 2008, which is during the first quarter of our fiscal year ended May 31, 2009.
+We derived over 33.8% of our revenue from Beijing for the fiscal year ended May 31, 2008.
+The 2008 Olympic Games took place in Beijing in August of 2008, which was during the first quarter of our fiscal year ended May 31, 2009.
 We have historically derived approximately 40% of our annual revenues during the first quarter of each fiscal year.
-We cannot forecast what effect, if any, a large event of that scale would have on our financial results for our fiscal year 2009.
+The Beijing Olympic Games negatively impacted our business in the first fiscal quarter ended August 31, 2009 due to transportation and security logistics arrangements in Beijing and some distractions from classes as the nation enjoyed the Olympic Games.
 We expect quarterly fluctuations in our revenues and results of operations to continue.
 These fluctuations could result in volatility and adversely affect the price of our ADSs.
 As our revenues grow, these seasonal fluctuations may become more pronounced.